yast/yast.github.io/doc/architecture.md

 ### Modules

-Apart from the already mentioned few components with very special roles and the clients, YaST also consists on a huge amount of other components called modules and used to encapsulate functionality related to different areas.
+Apart from the already mentioned few components with very special roles and the clients, YaST also consists of many other components called modules and used to encapsulate functionality related to different areas.
 Examples of available modules are Network, Service, FileSystem or PulseAudio.

 ### Functional diagram

-As already mentioned, the YaST execution starts with WFM setting up SCR and running a client.
+As already mentioned, YaST execution starts with WFM setting up SCR and running a client.
 But that's only the start, the following diagram shows how the different pieces interact which each other in order to get the job done.